What We Do

 Grant and ID Assistance

-So many people cannot get to Home Affairs so we provide transport to those in Inchanga, Hammersdale, and surrounding communities, for those who need to travel to Home Affairs for identification purposes, etc.
+In addition, many people cannot get to Home Affairs so we provide transport to those in Inchanga, Hammersdale, and surrounding communities, for those who need to travel to Home Affairs for identification purposes, etc.

 Learning should be considered not only as a tool for eradicating poverty but also as an opportunity to ignite a revolution for future progress.- Claire Revell